 Rocket and gorgonzola souffle

-If you're looking for a more sophisticated appetizer try this recipe given to us by Enoteca Pinchiorri's chefs Italo Bassi and Riccardo Monco.
+If you're looking for a more sophisticated appetiser try this recipe given to us by Enoteca Pinchiorri's chefs Italo Bassi and Riccardo Monco.
 Scallops and pancetta are always a winning combination and this recipe will add the special chef touch to your holiday gathering.

 For a simple and tasty starter, try stacking the best mozzarella di bufala, or buffalo mozzarella, with colourful slices of zucchini, tomatoes with a touch of basil and fragrant olive oil united into a tower.
 The trio of colours (of the Italian flag) will set the theme for the main course to follow.